Ajmer Rajasthan, India Travel Guide

 Holi (festival of colors, March) and Diwali (fete of lights, Oct/Nov) are celebrated with enthusiasm across Pushkar.

-Explore quiet, winding backstreets of the old town to observe daily life.
+Explore quiet, winding backstreets of the old town to see daily routines.
 Visiting a local gurukul or ashram can offer unique insights.

 The Pushkar Fair (Kartik Mela/Pushkar Camel Fair) in late October or early November is the most significant cultural event, a concentrated showcase of Rajasthani culture.

-Pushkar's spiritual atmosphere lends itself to relaxation and wellness activities.
+Pushkar's spiritual atmosphere lends itself to relaxation and activities for wellness.
 You find opportunities to unwind, rejuvenate, and connect with holistic practices.

 Pushkar does not feature natural hot springs.